azrasking/ShiveWorks/README.md

 * Run the overseer.py python script - issue commands by typing a command into the terminal
   * Pair all the modules, and upload the experiment parameters to the ESP32 modules/segments
     * Reference table below for light indicating segment status
-  * Keep in mind that maximum payload size is 64kBytes
+  * Keep in mind that maximum payload size is 64kBytes and the maximum timestamp is 65000 milliseconds
+  * After running the experiment the data will loop forever
 * Segment should start to light up and the indicator light should blink green indicating it is ready
 * Issue a "start" command that will begin a countdown sequence, the indicator light will become solid green for the duration of the experiment
 * In case of an E-stop ("stop" command) or other fault, the indicator light will blink red